Search

 What age can I leave my child at home on their own?

 When it is safe to leave a child unsupervised at home, many parents wonder.
 The law does not specify an age at which a child may be left alone at home.
-Because there are no laws prescribing the age at which children can be left at home alone, it is up to you as a parent to determine when your child is ready.
+As there are no laws prescribing the age at which children can be left at home alone, it is up to you as a parent to determine when your child is ready.
 However, parents commit an offence if they leave their child alone at home, putting him or her at risk.

 The NSPCC advise that: